 - Allows users to “sign” directly on the form

 Here are the downsides of only using a Google Forms field to collect a signature:

 - This is not a legally-binding way to collect a signature

 - Only good for very informal forms and not for any legal purposes

-- Makes it harder to track multiple signatures or multiple documents
+- It makes it harder to track multiple signatures or multiple documents

 4. Add a field for users to upload an image file with a signature

-Finally, you can use a field to ask users to take a photo of their signature and upload it as a signature.
+Finally, you can use a field to ask users to take a photo of their signature and upload the image as a signature.